LukeGrahamLandry/franca/devlog.md

   instead use the "name" custom section. now it actually shows names in chrome devtools profiler. firefox only shows for the main module not jitted ones but that's still an improvement.
   - support that in dump_wasm and import_wasm.
+- can't keep typing the futex loop
+- replace the UQueue pl011_int_poll and user_io_poll_in with writing to a pipe from another thread when not using virtio. big simplicity win over poking at the ring fields all over the place.

 ## (Mar 4)